ebd622/splunk/core_certified_power_user/creating_knowledge_objects/Creating_Search_Macros.md

 #### Create macros with and without arguments
 Settings -> Advanced Search -> Search macros -> Clisk **Add new** to create one

+In the opneded window you cna create macros with and without arguments:
 TODO
 ### References